Quickstart: Launch Your First Award Program

 Audience voting

-Shown when the voting mode is Judges + audience or Audience only.
+Shown when Also let the public vote is on.
 Share the Audience Voting Link with your audience: anyone with the link can vote, no account required.
 This is great for "People's Choice" awards, fan-vote categories, or running a popular-vote sidecar alongside the main judging panel.

 Share your program